IBM/Kubernetes-Lite/README.md

 ## EnvTest

 To aid in testing all Python Kubernetes libraries, Kubernetes Lite also provides bindings to the controller-runtime's [envtest](https://sigs.k8s.io/controller-runtime/pkg/envtest) package.
 This allows you to start a local control plane without needing a container runtime, which provides users real API server to test against, replacing the need for complicated "mock" clients and servers.
-These bindings and pytest fixtures work with any Kubernetes client, including the official one, as shown in [our examples folder.](./examples/test_kubernetes.py)
+As shown in [our examples folder](./examples/test_kubernetes.py), these bindings and pytest fixtures work with any Kubernetes client, including the official one.

 ```python
 # Import standard Kubernetes client